kelsey8820/B18-RestAssuredProject/src/test/java/day10/Day15.md

                 .body("id",  is(idFromDB) )
                 .body("name",  is(nameFromDB) )
                 .body("gender", is(genderFromDB))
-                // converting the phoen to long to avoid error .body("phone.toLong()", is(phoneFromDB) ) ;
+                // converting the phone to long to avoid error .body("phone.toLong()", is(phoneFromDB) ) ;
 ```
  5. Switched the different IP Addresses to see if it still work